grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "They are the only weapon we have."

 "Indeed.
 But how do you deliver a fucking warhead to the sub?
-They are just _part_ of a weapon, as Trinity mentioned a number of times.
+They are just _part_ of a weapon, as Miss Mai mentioned a number of times.
 We can't just underhand one over the water at them."

 "That is the part of my idea that might get us killed --- I propose we use the _Gnat_."